-Memorial, Baron Descamps, had sent to governments.
-The Union had been pressing for the convocation of an international governmental congress for the peaceful settlement of disputes through arbitration since 1894.
-However, the initiative to call for such a conference - first reduced to the question of armaments and only later enlarged to include also the question of good offices, mediation and voluntary arbitration - was taken by the Russian tsar Nicholas II, influenced by one of his diplomats who had participated in an IPU Conference some years earlier (Lange 1927: 10-13).
-The result of this first Hague Conference - the first conference convened in order to prevent future wars and to codify humanitarian law instead of merely concluding a peace treaty - is widely known: it adopted the Hague Convention for the Pacific Settlement of International Disputes, which also established the Hague Court of Arbitration, the first international court at all.
+Following the meeting, the Union very quickly developed an organizational structure, the basic characteristics of which have not changed to this day.
+As regards content, until the First World War it dealt with the peaceful settlement of international disputes, especially compulsory arbitration, good offices, mediation and enquiry, with the limitation of armaments, problems of neutrality, the rules of warfare at sea and in the air, individual rights and private international law.
+However, its main success was the establishment of the Hague Court of Justice at the first Hague Conference in 1899, which was decisively influenced by an IPU draft treaty.
+The IPU draft had been adopted in 1895 and was contained in a so-called 'Memorial to the Powers', which the author of the Memorial, Baron Descamps, had sent to governments.3 The Union had been pressing for the convocation of an international governmental congress for the peaceful settlement of disputes through arbitration since 1894.
+However, the initiative to call for such a conference-first reduced to the question of armaments and only later enlarged to include also the question of good offices, mediation and voluntary arbitration-was taken by the Russian Tsar Nicholas II, influenced by one of his diplomats who had participated in an IPU Conference some years earlier (Lange 1927, 10-13).
+The result of this first Hague Conference-the first conference convened in order to prevent future wars and to codify humanitarian law instead of merely concluding a peace treaty-is widely known: it adopted the Hague Convention for the Pacific Settlement of International Disputes.
+The Convention also established the Hague Court of Arbitration, the first ever international court.
 With regard to that court, the governmental drafts for the convention undoubtedly were influenced by the Union's Memorial.
 The author of the Memorial, the parliamentarian Lord Descamps, was the rapporteur of the respective committee.
 In the following, individual IPU members also were influential in bringing about the first arbitration proceedings before the Court in 1902 and were part of the proceedings.